gracelgilbert/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 ```
 reflectiveTerm = pow(abs(dot(normal, directionToLight)), specularIntensity)
 ```
 For my specular reflections, I set initial specular intensity to 30, which gives noticable shine and highlights, but ones that are still fairly smooth and not too harsh.
 The user can adjust the intensity to their liking.
 I also added the ability for the user to scale the influence of the specular term.
-They can scale it to 0 as well, cancelling the specular effect.
 This term is then added to the lambertian term in the final color calculation:
 ```
 fragmentColor += albedo * (lambertTerm _ reflectiveTerm) * lightColor * lightIntensity
 ```